Syrocco/Graphical-EDMD/README.md

-You can try it [here on itch.io](https://syrocco.itch.io/graphical-molecular-dynamics)
+You can try it [here on github Pages](https://syrocco.github.io/Graphical-EDMD/)

 # Graphical Event Driven Molecular Dynamics